EvoCatalysis/evocatalysis.github.io/research/index.md

 {% capture text %}
-## Evolution-Catalysis Relationship
+## From Sequence to Catalytic Activity
-We have established a connection between natural sequence data and enzyme activity/stability ([PNAS, 2022](https://www.pnas.org/doi/abs/10.1073/pnas.2122355119)), prompting us to introduce the concept of 'evolutionary catalysis ([NSR, 2023](https://academic.oup.com/nsr/article/10/12/nwad331/7504752)).'
+We have established a connection between evolutionary sequence data and enzyme activity/stability ([PNAS, 2022](https://www.pnas.org/doi/abs/10.1073/pnas.2122355119)) using generative AI.
+This prompts us to introduce the concept of 'evolutionary catalysis ([NSR, 2023](https://academic.oup.com/nsr/article/10/12/nwad331/7504752)).'
 Our research provides a fresh perspective on enzyme catalysis and evolution, marking the beginning of an exciting journey.
-We are committed to pioneering in this field using both computation and experiment.
+We are committed to advancing this field.

 {:.center}
 {% endcapture %}